bims/storm-plateform/README.md

-# storm-plateform
+# Trident plateform (Apache Storm technology)

-An implementation of kNN algorithm on a real-time platform, namely a Apache Storm topology.
+An implementation of kNN algorithm on a real-time platform, namely a Trident topology using Apache Storm.

 ### How to run the program
 #### HBase part